LilleAila/skyblock-items-search/readme.md

 ## Background

-This project was built using Vite, React, SCSS and CSS Modules.\
+This project was built using Vite, React, SCSS, CSS Modules, TypeScript and SWC.\
 The commands used to create this project are below:
 ### To create an app with vite, run the following command: